The History of

 Utah Athletic Club of the Deaf

-Jack White convened a special meeting for a group of ballplayers from Ogden and Salt Lake City, informing them of Art Kruger's request.
-During the meeting, he encouraged them to start a new club and outlined how it would help the squad create a competitive relationship with FAAD.
+Jack White convened a special meeting for Ogden and Salt Lake City ballplayers, informing them of Art Kruger's request.
+During the meeting, he emphasized the crucial role each member plays in the formation of a new club and outlined how it would help the squad create a competitive relationship with FAAD.
 He proposed renaming the team "Salt Lake Athletic Club for the Deaf," but some players from Ogden felt that the name did not accurately represent them.
 After discussing potential team names, they finally agreed on "Utah Athletic Club of the Deaf," or UACD.
 George L. Laramie was chosen as the president and coach, while Jack was selected as the vice president and assistant coach.
 Larry Anderson was named the secretary and treasurer (White, 1997).

 A newly formed club needed a gym to practice in before the upcoming tournament in Los Angeles, California.
 Jack approached a hearing acquaintance, John M. Knight, who happened to be the Salt Lake Police Commissioner, and requested permission for the UACD basketball team to practice and play games at the police precinct's basketball gym on State Street and First South.
-After the approval of the request, the team practiced and played games with various teams, such as the Salt Lake City Police Department, the Salt Lake Fire Department, and Fort Douglas (White, 1997).
+After the request's approval, the team practiced and played games with various teams, such as the Salt Lake City Police Department, the Salt Lake Fire Department, and Fort Douglas (White, 1997).

 As the tournament date approached, several UACD players dropped out, leaving the team with only six members.
 However, Jack, with his characteristic dedication, didn't panic.
 He recognized a few potential candidates in the 'woods' and sought out Edwin Ross Thurston.
 He also sought out Hooper, Alton Fisher from Utah, and Jack Downey from Boise, Idaho.
 His proactive approach to recruiting new players is a testament to his commitment to the team (White, 1997).